 Export control regulations are Canadian laws that prevent the export of goods and technology to foreign entities, or individuals, for reasons of national security or trade interests.
 Failure to adhere to these laws can result in prosecution by the Government of Canada, with possible fines and/or imprisonment.

 Many categories of items listed on the Canadian Export Control List are obvious, such as military and nuclear.
 There are many other items that are less intuitive, but nonetheless under export control.
 For example, integrated circuits and their design are frequently mentioned under Canadian export control, specifically those whose function exceeds what would currently be considered peak performance.
-A complete list of Canadian export controlled items can be found at:
+A complete list of Canadian export-controlled items can be found at:

 The University and our faculty must monitor the transfer of research outputs to foreign entities that could conflict with Canadian export control regulations.
-If any potential concerns arise, consultation should occur between the University-Industry Liaison Office, the University researcher, and the industry partner to identify potential export control violations, and further engage the Government of Canada for assistance in resolving the issue.
+If any potential concerns arise, consultation should occur between the University-Industry Liaison Office, the University researcher, and the industry partner to identify potential export control violations and further engage the Government of Canada for assistance in resolving the issue.

 CONFLICT WITH FOREIGN COUNTRY EXPORT CONTROL

 Most countries will have export control laws specific to their national interests.
 While we work in Canada, we must be mindful of other countries’ export control laws when employing or partnering with their citizens, or contracting with companies or entities within their boundaries.
-With increasing frequency, foreign partners request that the University adhere to another country’s export control laws, which the University cannot do, as they will conflict with Canadian law.
+With increasing frequency, foreign partners request that the University adheres to another country’s export control laws, which the University cannot do, as they will conflict with Canadian law.

-Special care and attention must be paid to infringing of foreign export control law through the re-export of goods.
+Special care and attention must be paid to infringing foreign export control law through the re-export of goods.
 For example, a foreign country has listed highly machined ceramic bearings as an item under limited export control, meaning it can be imported to Canada, but no other country.
-If a UBC researcher sources such ceramic bearings from a company in said country, incorporates them into a novel engine assembly, and then transfers the assembled engine to a third country under a sponsored research agreement, both the University and the researcher could be subject to the application of extraterritorial law leading to possible sanctions and/or extradition.
+If a UBC researcher sources such ceramic bearings from a company in said country incorporates them into a novel engine assembly, and then transfers the assembled engine to a third country under a sponsored research agreement, both the University and the researcher could be subject to the application of extraterritorial law leading to possible sanctions and/or extradition.
 This topic is especially sensitive when exporting to entities in Cuba, the Democratic People's Republic of Korea, Iran, Syria, and China.

 HOW CAN EXPORT CONTROL BE MANAGED?